Skip to content

 The short story

-The phrase “healing is the children’s bread” does not exist in the bible.
-What does exist in Matthew 15 is a story about how bread and healing is less important than humbling ourselves before God.
+The phrase “healing is the children’s bread” is not in the Bible.
+In Matthew 15, however, there is a story about how bread and healing are less important than humbling oneself before God.

-The pop-culture image of Jesus is that he was a “nice guy”.
+The pop-culture image of Jesus is that he was a nice guy.
 He was compassionate and gentle with everyone and certainly didn’t deliberately put people down or antagonize them.
 Or did he?
-There is a fascinating passage in the Gospel of Matthew where a woman asks Jesus for healing, and Jesus not only initially denies this request but enters into a back-and-forth dialogue with her, repeatedly brushing her off and going so far as to compare her to a dog.
-It’s certainly not your typical image of “nice-guy” Jesus.
+There is a fascinating passage in the Gospel of Matthew where a woman asks Jesus for healing, and Jesus not only initially denies this request but enters into a dialogue with her, repeatedly brushing her off and going so far as to compare her to a dog.
+It’s certainly not your typical image of nice-guy Jesus.

 Juan de Flandes - Christ and the Canaanite Woman (circa 1500)